shsanek/SwiftEverydayShader/README.md

 ## Shader accessor macros

 At the moment there are several types of buffers that you can use in your shader.
 Buffer macros can only be used in `@Shader` objects.
 For each buffer a private variable `_propertyNameBufferContainer: BufferContainer<T>` will be created.
 If you want to reuse the same buffer you can use `sharedContainer: true` then `_propertyNameBufferContainer` will be created as public

-`@Buffer(_ index:vertexIndex:fragmentIndex:sharedContainer:) var name: [Value]` - Standard buffer can be used in both vertex and fragment shaders.
-You can use a joint index or specify the index separately for each function.
-If no index is specified at all, the buffer will be created but will not be used.
-If `vertexCount == true` - The vertex buffer can be reused in the fragment wizard by explicitly specifying `fragmentIndex`, in the absence of `IndexBuffer` or when `IndexBuffer` is `nil` it will be used to calculate `vertexCount` when `drawPrimitives` is called
+#### Buffer
+`@Buffer(_ index: Int32 = 0,
+    vertexIndex: Int32 = 0,
+    vertexCount: Bool = false,
+    fragmentIndex: Int32 = 0,
+    computeIndex: Int32 = 0,
+    computeCount: Bool = false,
+    sharedContainer: Bool = false
+) var name: [Value]` - The standard buffer can be used in all kinds of shaders.
+Create a variable in the shader `private var _\(name)BufferContainer: BufferContainer<Type>`

+`index` - common index will be used for all shaders if no specialized index is set

+`vertexIndex`, `fragmentIndex`, `computeIndex` - specialized indexes will be used to communicate with a specific shader

+`sharedContainer` - if true will change the access to the buffer to the same access as that of the class

+`vertexCount`, `computeCount` - is used to calculate dimensions. if an array is specified, its count will be used.
+But the real size can be specified for vertex (UInt32, Int32), and for compute UInt32, Int32, vector_int2, vector_int3, vector_uint3, vector_uint2.
+Will work similarly to VertexCount, ComputeCount - but will also create a buffer

+#### IndexBuffer
 `@IndexBuffer(sharedContainer:) var name: [UInt32]` - The index buffer will be used in the vertex shader when `drawIndexedPrimitives` is called. available types [UInt32] or [UInt16]

+#### VertexCount
 `@VertexCount var count: Int` - Is not a buffer. it will be used when `drawPrimitives` method is called. conflicts with `Buffer(vertexCount: true)` and `IndexBuffer`.
-Supports only `Int`
+Supports only `Int`.
+If you want to use this value as a buffer and pass it to the shader, use @Buffer(vertexCount: true)

+#### СomputeCount
+`@VertexCount var count: Int` - Is not a buffer.
+It will be used to calculate GridSize and call dispatchThreads`.
+Supports only UInt32, Int32, vector_int2, vector_int3, vector_uint3, vector_uint2.
+If you want to use this value as a buffer and pass it to the shader, use @Buffer(computeCount: true)

+#### Texture
-`@Texture(_ index:vertexIndex:fragmentIndex:) var texture: ITexture` - adds a texture object in the shader
+`@Texture(_ index:vertexIndex:fragmentIndex:computeIndex:) var texture: ITexture` - adds a texture object in the shader

 ## Function

 ### IFragmentFunction

-When using `@Shader` and declaring `IFragmentFunction` protocol support, a `_render` method that sets all buffers in fragment shader.
-To customise the behaviour you can reload  `render` while the methods with `_` will not be called, but you can call them manually.
-Textures are not supported and will be added later
+When using `@Shader` and declaring `IFragmentFunction` protocol support, a `_prepareFragment` method that sets all buffers in fragment shader.
+To customise the behaviour you can reload  `prepareFragment` while the methods with `_` will not be called, but you can call them manually.

 ### IVertexFunction

-When using `@Shader` and declaring `IVertexFunction` protocol support, a `_readyForRendering: Bool` (true when there is something to draw) variable will be created, and a `_render` method that sets all buffers in vertex shader and calls one of the drawing methods.
-To customise the behaviour you can reload `readyForRendering` and `render` while the methods with `_` will not be called, but you can call them manually.
+When using `@Shader` and declaring `IVertexFunction` protocol support, a `_readyForRendering: Bool` (true when there is something to draw) variable will be created, and a `_render`, `_prepareVertex` method that sets all buffers in vertex shader and calls one of the drawing methods.
+To customise the behaviour you can reload `readyForRendering` and `render`(don't forget to call `prepareVertex`), `prepareVertex` while the methods with `_` will not be called, but you can call them manually.

+### IComputeFunction

+When using `@Shader` and declaring `IComputeFunction` protocol support, a `_prepareCompute`, `_runCompute` methods that sets all buffers in vertex shader and calls one of the run methods.
+To customise the behaviour you can reload `runCompute`(don't forget to call `prepareCompute`), `prepareCompute` while the methods with `_` will not be called, but you can call them manually.

 The `@Shader` must contain one of the following combinations: